acceleratedscience/openad-website/main/handbook.md

 <!--
 This is an unlisted page with instructions for IBM consultants on how to:
-- set up OpenAD
+- Set up OpenAD
-- wrap a ML model
+- Wrap a ML model
-- deploy it on a Kubernetes cluster
+- Deploy it on cloud platform of choice
-- make it available via OpenBridge
+- Make it available via OpenBridge
 - Monitor & troubleshoot
 -->

 # OpenAD Handbook <!-- omit in toc -->

+!!! warning

+    Work in progress, this document is incomplete

 !!!
 Info